metabase/metabase/docs/users-guide/writing-sql.md

 To try it out, make sure you've selected the [Sample Database][sample-database-gloss], then paste in this short SQL query:

 ```
-select
+SELECT
     sum(subtotal),
     created_at
-from orders
+FROM orders
-group by created_at;
+GROUP BY created_at;
 ```

 Don't worry if you don't understand this just yet.
 Click the blue **Run query** button to execute your query.